Omnichannel Outreach Strategies and Speed to Lead Will Improve Contact Rates: 2024 Trends

 This question has big ramifications for call center success.
 Luckily, it comes with a pretty easy answer.
 In simple terms, contact centers should rely on omnichannel solutions because it’s what consumers expect.
 NICE research shows that 9 out of 10 consumers want to engage via omnichannel experiences.

-In turn, those customers don’t just deliver more value—they tend to stick around.
+In turn, those customers don’t just deliver more value—they tend to stick around the omnichannel call center.
 According to Aspect Software, businesses that adopt omnichannel strategies achieve 91% greater year-over-year customer retention rates compared to businesses that don’t.

 Implementing Omnichannel Solutions at Your Outbound Call Center